Touching Lives - April 2018

 Determined to do something positive to remember their precious son, Annie and Paul discovered Action.
 “We did a Google search and saw that Action was supporting research into NEC and thought this was amazing.
 We hoped that we might be able to help prevent another family going through what we went through,” says Annie.

-Amazingly, almost £10,000 has now been raised towards Fintan’s fund, which is a big focus for the family during the toughest times around his birthday and anniversary.
+Amazingly, more than £15,000 has now been raised towards Fintan’s fund, which is a big focus for the family during the toughest times around his birthday and anniversary.
 “It gives us something to focus on and to pour our energy into,” says Paul.
 “And it gives us a chance to talk about Fintan with people.”

 In their first year of fundraising, the family held a coffee morning.
 Last year they set their sights higher – 175 feet high, persuading family and friends to join them on a zip wire challenge over Belfast’s River Lagan.